 I became an editor because I love stories.
 There's nothing better than feeling your heart pump faster as you turn pages, lying awake at night wondering what will become of your favorite characters, or coming across a scent while out for a walk that brings back beloved memories made purely from words.
 Stories connect us with ourselves, others, and the wider Universe.
 Stories—especially speculative fiction—tell cautionary tales, but also help guide society toward progress.
 Stories help us live our own lives more deeply, but also offer us countless other lives and experiences.
 Stories expose the magic in the mundane, whether literally or figuratively.
 Storytelling is magic as an art form.

 I believe that every story matters.
 While marketability matters too, I aim to maximize each manuscript's own creative mission.
 After all, each has something entirely unique to offer.

 What are your favorite types of books?

 I love any book that sticks with me when I'm not reading it.
-I love characters who I get to know so well that they become a part of me, coming away with me from the pages after the tale is told.
+I love characters whom I get to know so well that they become a part of me, coming away with me from the pages after the tale is told.
 I love stories that sense wonder and search for meaning.
-In more concrete terms, I especially love speculative stories that use elements more commonly associated with literary fiction, such as poetic language, experimental structure, or a focus on characters and theme.
+In more concrete terms, I especially love speculative stories that blend genres or use elements more commonly associated with literary fiction, such as poetic language, experimental structure, or a focus on characters and themes.
 However, I also enjoy books focused on entertainment.
-While I've read plenty of flawed books, I've never read one I've hated.
+In fact, I've never read a book I've hated.